Avento-Labs/pow-problem/readme.md

-# Enigmatic Blockchain Validation
+# Avento Blockchain Validation

 ## Problem Statement:
 Welcome to the world of AventoBlockchain, a new-age digital ledger system.
 Your task is to implement a simplified version of a Proof of Work (PoW) algorithm, crucial for maintaining the integrity of the AventoBlockchain.
-The AventoBlockchain employs a unique validation mechanism for adding new blocks, known as the "Enigmatic Hash Challenge" (EHC).
+The AventoBlockchain employs a unique validation mechanism for adding new blocks, known as the "Avento Hash Challenge" (EHC).

 In the EHC, each block contains a string "S", an integer "N", and a mystery number "X".
 To successfully mine (add) a block to the AventoBlockchain, you must find the smallest positive integer X such that when X is appended to S and hashed using a special AventoHash function, the resulting hash string begins with exactly N leading zeroes.